GENERAL PROGRAM ADMISSIONS INFORMATION

 In addition to the CSU application, applicants must also submit materials to the Biology Department as follows:

 2) Statement of Professional Goals (usually one to three pages in length).
 NOTE: This is a more detailed version than the statement submitted on the CSU Mentor application.

 3) Resume or Curriculum Vitae

-Review of applications for Fall 2014 will commence in early January 2014 and will continue until positions are filled.
-In order to ensure consideration, you must submit the CSU application and have ALL application materials to the department by December 15 , 2013.
+Review of applications for Fall 2015 will commence in early January 2015 and will continue until positions are filled.
+In order to ensure consideration, you must submit the CSU application and have ALL application materials to the department by the December 15 , 2014 deadline.